 Mixed media on canvas 40 x 40 cm, with support of L.Christeseva

-In the spring of 2022, when the war in Ukraine begin, Artten Gallery launched a number of workshops bringing Swedish and Ukrainian teenagers together on a creative journey.
-The result is a collection of unique artworks for sale and the profit is distributed among the young artists.
+In spring 2022, as the war in Ukraine unfolded, Artten Gallery organized a series of workshops that united Swedish and Ukrainian teenagers on a creative journey.
+This initiative has culminated in a distinctive collection of artworks available for purchase, with the proceeds empowering young artists to support their families in Ukraine as they endure the aftermath of war.